pmaga/CustomLexer/README.md

-#### Data partitioning strategy
+## Preliminary analysis

 The application is designed to support the lexical analysis of files with a maximum size of 10MB.
 This means that the amount of output data can be quite large, so that they must be stored in an optimal manner.
+The following brief analysis shows more or less what we can expect.

+The number of characters can be easily counted:

 *10 MB = 10485760 bytes = 10485760 characters*